Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone